getherbie/herbie/example/site/pages/2-doc/3-contents/2-page-properties.md

     </html>
 {% endverbatim %}

-This allows page variables to be used and enriched with additional variables of your own.
+This allows page variables to be used and enriched with additional custom variables of your choice.